Microsoft/azure-docs.pt-pt/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

     Guarde o ficheiro.

-1. Execute o aplicativo localmente (a API é servida `http://localhost:3000`) ou publique no Azure.
+1. Execute o aplicativo localmente (a API é servida no `http://localhost:3000`) ou publique no Azure.

 ### <a name="create-node-backend-portal"></a>Criar um back-end do node. js usando o portal do Azure